Top 3 ways to remove a closed account from your credit report

 Should you remove closed accounts from your credit report?

 The sooner you remove negative items from your credit report, the better!
 Eligible closed accounts can benefit both yourself and creditors by improving an otherwise poor score.
-It’s important that accurate information doesn't get pulled down with these false positives as well--you should work to ensure it never happens so they don?"t throw off any future scores in this way either through error or neglectful practices such as canceling insurance policies before maturity.
+Accurate information mustn’t get pulled down with these false positives as well--you should work to ensure it never happens so they don't throw off any future scores in this way either through error or neglectful practices such as canceling insurance policies before maturity.

 There are many ways to build a good credit score, but if you have closed an account in the past and had some financial trouble with it- even after finally getting out from under those debts -your report may not show that information.
 This means both Closed In Good Standing (which means everything was paid off), as well As Negative items or collections accounts, could still be visible on Your Credit Reports for up to 7 years!